PiotrNowek/SwagLabGUITesting/README.md

 ## About the Project

 Welcome to the ultimate challenge in the world of web UI testing!
-Our mission: to explore and test the SwagLabs e-commerce galaxy using the powerful Selenium framework.
-Join us on this journey where we leave no bug unchallenged and ensure the SwagLabs experience is flawless!
+My mission: to explore and test the SwagLabs e-commerce galaxy using the powerful Selenium framework.
+Join me on this journey where we leave no bug unchallenged and ensure the SwagLabs experience is flawless!

 ## Goal

-When the precision of Selenium meets the vast expanse of SwagLabs, we ensure every click, every product, and every transaction is tested to perfection.
-Our goal is to create robust tests that make the SwagLabs interface run smoother than a droid in peak condition!
+When the precision of Selenium meets the vast expanse of SwagLabs, I ensure every click, every product, and every transaction is tested to perfection.
+My goal is to create robust tests that make the SwagLabs interface run smoother than a droid in peak condition!

 ## Features

-- **Selenium WebDriver**: Our hyperdrive for navigating through the SwagLabs website, ensuring we interact with every element as intended.
+- **Selenium WebDriver**: My hyperdrive for navigating through the SwagLabs website, ensuring I interact with every element as intended.
-- **Pytest**: The lightsaber of our testing arsenal, making sure our tests are sharp, efficient, and ready to slice through any bugs.
+- **Pytest**: The lightsaber of my testing arsenal, making sure my tests are sharp, efficient, and ready to slice through any bugs.

 ## How to Run